 What kind of game is Above the Snow?

-According to the developers at Above the Desk, the game blends mechanics inspired by Frostpunk with character-driven storytelling and base-building elements reminiscent of Stardew Valley.
-Studio Director Michał Wasiak described it as "a unique mix of quasi-cozy hot cocoa-sipping relaxing resort simulator with frosty survival management strategy where you must make high-stakes life or death decisions."
-That tension between comfort and crisis is the whole point.
+The game fuses mechanics borrowed from Frostpunk with character-driven storytelling and base-building elements that echo Stardew Valley.
+Studio Director Michał Wasiak calls it "a unique mix of quasi-cozy hot cocoa-sipping relaxing resort simulator with frosty survival management strategy where you must make high-stakes life or death decisions."
+That tension between comfort and crisis defines the entire experience.

-The story runs 20+ hours of narrative-driven gameplay, set specifically in the harshest winter of the 1960s.
-There's a looming Great Avalanche on the horizon, and scattered across the map you'll find things like the Astral Door obelisk that hint at something stranger lurking beneath the cozy surface.
+The campaign offers 20+ hours of narrative gameplay, set during the harshest winter of the 1960s.
+A looming Great Avalanche threatens the region, and scattered across the map you'll encounter landmarks like the Astral Door obelisk that suggest something stranger beneath the cozy veneer.
 The game also features a promotional partnership with Marek Kamiński, a real Polish explorer known for expeditions to both the Arctic and Antarctic.

 Lodge overview from above